AtreyaSh/chaosGameST/README.md

 ## Visualization

 Here we present a nice gif of this chaos game.
 The iterations range from 1-100 with a step of 1.
-Then, the iterations jump from 500 to 10,000; with steps of 500.
+Then, the iterations jump from 100 to 10,000 with a step of 100.
 This is done to speed up the visualization process.

 <img src="https://github.com/AtreyaSh/chaosGameST/blob/master/gif/chaosGame10000.gif" width="500">